Squid Proxy - Classic Collector

 - Get detailed information about the total number of requests from clients, the total number of HTTP errors sent to clients, the total number of bytes transferred on servers, total number of bytes sent to clients

-- Get insights into information about HTTP requests, HTTP errors, bandwidth transferred over time.
+- Get insights into information about HTTP requests, HTTP errors, and bandwidth transferred over time.

 Performance

-The Squid Proxy - Performance dashboard provides an insight into the workload of clusters, the number of page faults IO, percent of file descriptor used, number of memory used, the time for all HTTP requests, the number of objects in the cache, the CPU time.
+The Squid Proxy (Classic) - Performance dashboard provides insight into the workload of clusters, the number of page faults, the percent of file descriptors used, the number of memory used, the time for all HTTP requests, the number of objects in the cache, and the CPU time.

 Use this dashboard to:

-- Gain insights into the workload of squid proxy servers such as percent of file descriptors used, memory usage, CPU time consumed.
+- Gain insights into the workload of squid proxy servers, such as the percentage of file descriptors used, memory usage, and CPU time consumed.

-- Gain insights into the read and write status of squid proxy servers such as Page Faults IO, HTTP I/O number of reading, the number of objects stored, the average of time response.
+- Gain insights into the read and write status of Squid Proxy servers, such as Page Faults IO, HTTP I/O number of reading, the number of objects stored, and the average response time.

 IP Domain DNS Statistics

-The Squid Proxy - IP Domain DNS Statistics dashboard provides a high-level view of the number of IPs, the number of FQDN, rate requests cache according to FQDN, rate requests cache according to IPs, the number of DNS queries, time for DNS query.
+The Squid Proxy (Classic) - IP Domain DNS Statistics dashboard provides a high-level view of the number of IPs, the number of FQDNs, the rate of requests cached according to FQDNs, the rate of requests cached according to IPs, the number of DNS queries, and the time for DNS queries.

 Use this dashboard to:

-- Gain insights into IPs accessed statistics: IP Cache Entries, Number and rate of IP Cache requests, Number and rate of IP Cache hits.
+- Gain insights into IP access statistics: IP Cache Entries, Number and rate of IP Cache requests, Number and rate of IP Cache hits.

 - Gain insights into Domain Name (FQDN) statistics: FQDN Cache Entries, Number of FQDN Cache misses, Number and rate of FQDN Cache requests, Number of FQDN Cache Negative Hits.

-- Gain insights into DNS Lookup statistics: Number of External DNS Server Requests, Average Time For DNS Service, Number of External DNS Server Replies.
+- Gain insights into DNS Lookup statistics: Number of External DNS Server Requests, Average Time for the DNS Service, Number of External DNS Server Replies.

 Activity Trend

-The Squid Proxy - Activity Trend dashboard provides trends around denied request trend, action trend, time spent to serve, success and non-success response, remote hosts.
+The Squid Proxy (Classic) - Activity Trend dashboard provides trends around denied request trend, action trend, time spent to serve, success and non-success response, and remote hosts.

 Use this dashboard to:

-- Gain insights into the average amount of time it takes to serve a request and the kind of method the request was.
+- Gain insights into the average time it takes to serve a request and the kind of method the request was.

-- Gain insights into the average time spent to serve requests, the megabytes served, the trends in requests by actions, the count of successful 2xx and non 2xx response actions.
+- Gain insights into the average time spent to serve requests, the megabytes served, the trends in requests by actions, and the count of successful 2xx and non-2xx response actions.

-- Gain insights into the trends in the number of denied requests, the remote hosts traffic by requests, the remote hosts traffic by data volume.
+- Gain insights into the trends in the number of denied requests, the remote hosts' traffic by requests, and the remote hosts' traffic by data volume.

 HTTP Response Analysis

-The Squid Proxy - HTTP Response Analysis dashboard provides insights into HTTP response, HTTP code, the number of client errors, server errors, redirections outlier, URLs experiencing server errors.
+The Squid Proxy (Classic) - HTTP Response Analysis dashboard provides insights into HTTP response, HTTP code, the number of client errors, server errors, redirection outliers, and URLs experiencing server errors.

 Use this dashboard to: